Shauziyba/Steam-Review-Summarization-Bot-for-Discord/README.md

 This project is a Discord bot that fetches and summarizes Steam game reviews.
 It provides functionalities like reviewing Steam games, displaying game information, and listing top games.

+## Features

+- Fetch and summarize Steam game reviews.
+- Display game information like description, release date, and price.
+- Provide a list of the top trending Steam games.

+---

 ## Source Code

 You can find the source code for this project in the following files:

 - `main.py`: The main bot script with commands.

+---

 ## Installation Instructions

+### Step 1: Set Up Discord and a Server

+1. **Download Discord**
+   If you don’t already have Discord installed, download it from [Discord's official website](https://discord.com/).

+2. **Create a Discord Server**
+   - Open Discord and log in to your account.
+   - Click the **+** button on the left-hand side of the Discord app to create a new server.
+   - Follow the on-screen prompts to name and configure your server.

+---

+### Step 2: Set Up the Discord Developer Portal

+1. **Visit the Discord Developer Portal**
+   Go to [Discord Developer Portal](https://discord.com/developers/applications) and log in using your Discord account.

+2. **Create a New Application**

+   - Click the **New Application** button.
+   - Give your application a name (e.g., "Steam Review Bot") and click **Create**.

+3. **Generate a Bot Token**

+   - In your application settings, go to the **Bot** section on the left-hand menu.
+   - Click **Add Bot** and confirm.
+   - Copy the **token** provided.
+This token is needed to authenticate your bot. **Keep it secret!**

+4. **Invite the Bot to Your Server**
+   - In the Developer Portal, go to the **OAuth2** section and select **URL Generator**.
+   - Under **Scopes**, select **bot**.
+   - Under **Bot Permissions**, select the permissions your bot requires (e.g., "Send Messages," "Read Message History," etc.).
+   - Copy the generated URL, paste it into your browser, and select your server to invite the bot.

+---

+### Step 3: Installation Instructions

 Follow these steps to set up the project locally: